plantuml-stdlib/C4-PlantUML/README.md

 Additional tags/stereotypes can be added to the existing element stereotypes (component, ...) and highlight,... specific aspects:

-* `AddTagSupport(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing)`:
+* `AddElementTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing)`:
   Introduces a new element tag.
-The styles of the tagged elements are updated and the tag is be displayed in the dynamic legend.
+The styles of the tagged elements are updated and the tag is displayed in the calculated legend.
-* `AddRelTagSupport(tagStereo, ?textColor, ?lineColor)`:
+* `AddRelTag(tagStereo, ?textColor, ?lineColor)`:
   Introduces a new relation tag.
-The styles of the tagged relations are updated and the tag is be displayed in the dynamic legend.
+The styles of the tagged relations are updated and the tag is displayed in the calculated legend.

 * `UpdateElementStyle(elementName, ?bgColor, ?fontColor, ?borderColor, ?shadowing)`
   This call updates the default style of the elements (component, ...) and creates no additional legend entry.